WhoBrokeTheBuild/CUSTOM_MDSPLUS/README.md

 /mnt/local/package/package_name is created as the writable part of the image. overlayfs combines the two as a unified image at /usr/local/package-name This doesn't really break the "no writes to the SD" image, provided it's only one-time init data.

+This example will
+1. Gather data files into output data structure opkg/packagename

+2. Create a sample init file on the fly.
+The init file copies data from a user directory on the SD card to the overlay.